Distance Constraint Satisfaction Problems: Definability of Successor

 \begin{Proof} First consider the case that $\Gamma$ is preserved by the unary operation $x \mapsto -x$, and let $k \geq 1$ be arbitrary.
 Let $a_1,a_2$ be any two elements of ${\mathbb Z}$ at distance $k$.
 Since all endomorphisms of $\Gamma$ are automorphisms of $\Gamma$, they are automorphisms of $({\mathbb Z}; \symsuc)$ by the first statement of Theorem~\ref{thm:endos}.
 Hence we may apply Proposition~\ref{prop:compactness}, and there is a finite set $S \subseteq {\mathbb Z}$ such that every homomorphism $f$ from $\Gamma[S]$ to $\Gamma$ satisfies $d(f(a_1),f(a_2))=d(a_1,a_2)$.
 Let $\phi(a_1,a_2)$ be the primitive positive formula obtained from the canonical query for $\Gamma[S]$ by existentially quantifying all vertices except for $a_1$ and $a_2$.
-We claim that $\phi$ is a pp-definition of $\symsuc^k = \{(x,y) \; | \; d(x,y)=k\}$.
+We claim that $\phi$ is a pp-definition of $\Dist_{\{k\}}$.

 The relation defined by $\phi$ contains the pair $(a_1,a_2)$ (since the identity mapping is a satisfying assignment for the canonical query $\Gamma[S]$), and since $\Gamma$ is preserved by all automorphisms of $({\mathbb Z}; \symsuc)$ it also contains all other pairs $(x,y) \in {\mathbb Z}^2$ such that $d(x,y)=k=d(a_1,a_2)$.
 Conversely, $\phi$ does not contain any pair $(x,y)$ with $d(x,y) \neq k$.
-Otherwise, there must be a assignment $f: S \rightarrow \mathbb Z$ that satisfies the canonical query and maps $a_1$ to $x$ and $a_2$ to $y$.
+Otherwise, there must be a assignment $f \colon S \rightarrow \mathbb Z$ that satisfies the canonical query and maps $a_1$ to $x$ and $a_2$ to $y$.
 This assignment is a homomorphism, and therefore contradicts the assumption that $d(f(a_1),f(a_2))=d(a_1,a_2)$.
 This proves the claim.

 Now consider the case that $\Gamma$ is \emph{not} preserved by the unary operation $-$.
-As before we use Theorem~\ref{thm:endos} and Proposition~\ref{prop:compactness} to construct a primitive positive formula $\phi$.
-This time it is easy to see that $\phi$ defines the relation $\{(x,y) \; | \; x-y=k\}$. \end{Proof}
+Again we use Theorem~\ref{thm:endos} and this time Proposition~\ref{prop:compactness2} to construct a primitive positive formula $\phi$ that defines the relation $\Diff_{\{k\}}$. \end{Proof}